 411 911

 You know you’re running out of ideas when you start taking cues from ESPN and MTV.
-At this point it was pretty clear they were getting hard up for money.
 Speaking of, didn’t 411 also put out that video of Mike Vallely’s fights?

 Youtube

 Podcasts and Field Logs and Wednesday Woes too.
 Free, quick-downloading video in tolerable quality has skateboarding on a 24-hour footage cycle now, and whatever scraps Company X might have thrown to a 411 in the past now go to the website, the Youtube channel or the “Special Edition” DVD*.
-Videographers like Josh Stewart will happily tell you at great length how difficult it is to sell even hotly anticipated DVD releases in this day and age, and although Weiss somehow keeps pumping out Digitals, 411 a couple years ago gave up trying to charge American money for their videos, and in the process turned each new edition into a branding vehicle for this company or that.
-They’ve made some effort at orienting their site around new clips, as well as something bizarre called 411VS that appears to be some kind of fantasy skateboarding league, but there’s a lot of footage out there now, and only so many minutes in the average skateboarder’s Internet day, in between checking the Slap board, cleansing the browser history of porn links and reloading the bong.
+Videographers like Josh Stewart will happily tell you at great length how difficult it is to sell even hotly anticipated DVD releases in this day and age, and although Weiss keeps pumping out Digitals, 411 a couple years ago gave up trying to charge American money for their videos, and in the process turned each new edition into a branding vehicle for this company or that.
+They’ve made some effort at orienting their site around new clips, as well as something bizarre called 411VS that appears to be some kind of fantasy skateboarding league, but there’s a lot of footage out there now, and only so many minutes in the average skateboarder’s Internet day.

-Today 411′s website offers you a look at a flyer for a Krux kickflip challenge.
+Today 411’s website offers you a look at a flyer for a Krux kickflip challenge.
 Meanwhile the Berrics has new footage of Sean Malto, Eric Koston, Mike Barker and Erik Ellington.
-You see where I’m going with this.
 So long 411.